xi/a11y-outline/README.md

 # Usage

-Pressing `Shift + F7` brings up a dialog.
+Pressing `Ctrl+7` brings up a dialog.
 You can use the up/down arrow keys to select a list.
 With the tab key you can switch to the actual list and navigate it with arrow keys.`